tomfran/typo/wiki/features/single-page-parameters.md

 ## Meta Description

-You can speficy the post meta description as follows:
+You can specify the post meta description as follows:

 ```md
 description: "Your Description"